Annie Powell Stone

 Bio:

 Annie Powell Stone (she/her) is a fan of peanut butter toast.
-Her poetry has been nominated for The Pushcart Prize and Best of the Net; her work has appeared in numerous literary journals.
-Annie has a Master's in Education from the University of Pennsylvania, and a Bachelor's in English from the University of Maryland.
-She lives on the ancestral land of the Piscataway people with her husband and two kiddos in Baltimore City, MD.
+She uses poetry as ballast while navigating life.
+Her poetry has been nominated for The Pushcart Prize and Best of the Net.
+Her newest chapbook, Jewel Box, is forthcoming from dancing girl press & studio, Summer 2026; her chapbook Hampden Wildlife: Reflections on the Nature of a Baltimore City Neighborhood was published by Bottlecap Press, Summer 2023.
+Annie’s poetry has been featured in numerous literary journals, including Nurture Literary and The Sunlight Press.
+She lives on the ancestral land of the Piscataway and Susquehannock people with her husband and two kiddos in Baltimore City, MD.